 VINs, Keys and Thieves

-It is possible to provide a VIN to a dealer or locksmith and then having a functional key cut using just this information.
+It is possible to provide VINs to a dealer or locksmith and then having a functional key cut using only this information.

 The e-mail that you are speaking of advises that you should cover up the publicly viewable VIN on your vehicle so that a potential thief cannot see it from outside and then use it to have a key cut.